-My book is being printed now and will be released in March 2014 from Timber Press.
-To pre-order, click here.
+My book, released in March 2014 from Timber Press.
+To order, click here.

 It’s sort of plea for us to take gardening back from the marketing companies and it’s stories of old gardener, farmers and country people.